Plan Your Recital

 The following degree recitals must be recorded: Doctoral, Master’s, Senior, Senior Project.

 The following recitals are not recorded (unless requested by the student for an additional fee): Junior, optional recitals, recitals outside of the music building.

 If time permits, up to two hours of rehearsal time may be scheduled in Beall Concert Hall or another designated room.
-Dress rehearsals will be scheduled only after the Information and Arrangements Form is completed.
-To schedule your dress rehearsal, contact the Production Manager, Thor Mikesell.
+Dress rehearsals are scheduled when completing the Recital Scheduling Form (see Schedule Your Recital).

 Please submit your event information to the UO Events Calendar by clicking on "Submit an event."

-- Be sure to provide location, date, and time of day.
+- Be sure to provide the location, date, and time of day.

-- In the "Department" field be sure to scroll down to select "School of Music and Dance."
+- In the “Department” field select “School of Music and Dance.”
 This will ensure your recital automatically feeds through to the SOMD Events Calendar, AND that your recital is seen by the moderator.

 - Although it is not required, it’s also helpful if you upload an eye-catching photo.
 The size limit for photo files is 5 MB.